 Master of Arts in Teaching

-Admitted candidates will meet with an advisor to outline a sequence of courses.
+Admitted students will meet with an advisor to outline a sequence of courses that meets their needs.
 In addition to required courses, the program includes two school-based field experiences and an internship that meets certification requirements for the state of Maryland.
-Candidates complete a minimum 100-day internship in professional development schools over two consecutive semesters.
-The second semester is a full-time experience that includes the development of a performance-based portfolio assessment.
-Candidates in the program who are full-time teachers of record in the area of certification register for the Professional Growth Experience option and complete internship requirements in the school where they are employed.
-Candidates must teach within a designated commuting time from the Baltimore Campus.
+Students complete an internship in a professional development school that includes one semester of a full-time student teaching and a performance-based portfolio assessment.
+Students in the program who hold teaching jobs in the area of certification register for the Professional Growth Experience option and complete their internship requirements in the school where they are employed.
+Students must teach within a designated commuting time from the Baltimore Campus.

-The MAT program has been approved by the Maryland State Department of Education using recognized state and national standards and includes Maryland-approved reading courses.
+The M.A.T. program has been approved by the National Council for Accreditation of Teacher Education (NCATE) and the Maryland State Department of Education using recognized state and national standards and includes the Maryland approved reading courses.